 - Learn about internships and graduate positions including the recruitment processes and link to these opportunities

 - Individualised assistance to source relevant work which is accessible and complements your field of study

 - Receive guidance about sharing information about your disability – how, when, where, why and your rights

 - Direct referrals to suitable university services and programs that may also benefit you

 - Support after university to ensure you settle in to your new role, or to keep looking

-Meet with your on-campus consultant to discuss your options.
+Meet with your on-campus experienced disability consultant to discuss all options

 - Discover what other students are saying about sharing information about disability